Nicocles of Paphos

 Coin of Nicocles.
 The obverse shows the head of Aphrodite.
 The reverse shows Apollo seated on the Omphalos.
 The Greek inscription reads ΝΙΚΟΚΛΕΟΥΣ ΠΑΦΙΟΝ (Nicocles of Paphos).

 Nicocles (Νικοκλῆς; d.
-306 BC) was a king of Paphos on the island of Cyprus.
-As king, Nicocles changed the capital of Paphos, from the old one to the new one.
-In 321 BC, he allied himself with Ptolemy to fight against Perdiccas and Antigonus.
+306 BC) was a basileus (monarch) of Paphos, a city-state on the island of Cyprus.
+Nicocles changed his capital of from Old Paphos to Nea Paphos.
+In 321 BC, he allied himself with Ptolemy I Soter to fight against Perdiccas and Antigonus.

-In 310 BC, after Ptolemy had established his power over the whole island of Cyprus, Nicocles entered into secret negotiations with Antigonus.
-Hereupon, the Egyptian monarch, alarmed lest the spirit of disaffection should spread to other cities, dispatched two of his friends, Argaeus and Kallikrates, to Cyprus; they linked up with Menelaus, who was still on the island with an army, and surrounded the palace of Paphos with an armed force, and commanded Nicocles to put an end to his own life, an order with which, after a vain attempt at explanation, he was obliged to comply.
-Nikokles and his brothers hanged themselves.
-After her husband had killed himself, Axiothea of Paphos, his wife, slew her virgin daughters to prevent them from falling into the hands of the Greeks.
-Then, together with her sisters-in-law, she set fire to the palace and perished in the flames so that not even their bodies could fall in the hands of their enemies.
+In 310 BC, after Ptolemy had established his power over all of Cyprus, Nicocles entered into secret negotiations with Antigonus.
+Hereupon, the Egyptian monarch, alarmed lest the spirit of disaffection should spread to other cities, dispatched two of his friends, Argaeus and Kallikrates, to Cyprus; they linked up with Menelaus, who was still on the island with an army, and surrounded the palace of Paphos with an armed force, and commanded Nicocles to kill himself, an order with which, after a vain attempt at explanation, he complied.
+Nicocles and his brothers hanged themselves.
+After his death his wife, Axiothea of Paphos, killed her virgin daughters to prevent them from falling into the hands of the Greeks.
+Then, together with her sisters-in-law, she set fire to the palace and died in the flames so that their bodies would not fall in the hands of their enemies.